-As of December 31, 2023, the Group's intangible assets, whose primary components were goodwill and trademark obtained upon acquisition of GORG in 2006, constituted approximately 5% of the Group's total assets.
-In recent years, the department store industry has been influenced by the COVID 19 pandemic, and the declined profits of the industry have not returned to the pre-epidemic level, making it a tough challenge to maintain revenues and profitability.
+As of December 31, 2024, the Group 's intangible assets, whose primary components were goodwill and trademark obtained upon acquisition of GORG in 2006, constituted approximately 5% of the Group 's total assets.
+In recent years, the department store industry has been influenced by the COVID 19 pandemic and the impact of slowing economic growth in mainland China, which the declined profits of the industry have not returned to the pre-epidemic level, making it a tough challenge to maintain revenues and profitability.
 Therefore, the Group concerned if the carrying amounts of the impacted goodwill, trademark and operating assets that obtained upon the acquisition had exceeded the recoverable amounts thereof.
-In accordance with IAS 36 "Impairment of Assets", the Group's management estimated the present value of the Department Store Segment's discounted future cash flows, in order to determine the recoverable amounts of the aforementioned assets.
-For 2023, impairment losses of \$306,421 thousand were recognized.
-As the high degree of estimation uncertainty regarding the recoverable amounts involved management's subjective judgment, there was risk of overestimation with respect to the carrying amounts of the goodwill, trademark, and operating assets.
+In accordance with IAS 36 "Impairment of Assets", the Group 's management estimated the present value of the Department Store Segment 's discounted future cash flows, in order to determine the recoverable amounts of the aforementioned assets.
+As the high degree of estimation uncertainty regarding the recoverable amounts involved management 's subjective judgment, there was risk of overestimation with respect to the carrying amounts of the goodwill, trademark, and operating assets.
 Therefore, we determined the assessment of impairment of the aforementioned assets to be a key audit matter.